acearchive/acearchive.lgbt/content/docs/contributing/artifact-files.md

 {{% /schema-field %}}

 {{% schema-field field="people" type="list of strings" optional="true" %}}
-This is a list of (usually 1-3) people closely associated with the artifact, such as the author of a book, the subject of a photo, etc. This is helpful for linking together different artifacts which are associated with the same people.
+This is a list of (usually 1-4) people closely associated with the artifact, such as the author of a book, the subject of a photo, the original poster of a forum thread, the person who coined a new term, etc. This is helpful for linking together different artifacts which are associated with the same people.
-This list can be empty if the people associated with the artifact aren't clear.
+This can be omitted if the people associated with the artifact aren't clear or there were many people involved.
 {{% /schema-field %}}

 {{% schema-field field="identities" type="list of strings" optional="true" %}}
 A list of queer identities associated with the artifact.
 For example, if this is a blog post about aromanticism, then "aromantic" should be included in the list of identities.
 The identity should be in adjective form, meaning it can complete the sentence, "Artifacts about _ people".
-This list can be empty if the identities associated with the work aren't clear (e.g. it's about queer identities as a whole).
+This can be omitted if the identities associated with the work aren't clear (e.g. it's about queer identities as a whole).
 {{% /schema-field %}}